next-exp/IC/doc/merging.rst

-How to merge a branch after approving the PR
+How to merge approved PRs
 =========================

 Requirements